History of rugby union matches between Argentina and the British & Irish Lions

 Meetings between the rugby union teams of Argentina and British & Irish Lions are not held in regular intervals.
-The British team went to Argentina three times in the early twentieth century, in 1910, 1927 and 1936.
+The Lions team went to Argentina three times in the early twentieth century, in 1910, 1927 and 1936.
 The next time those two teams met was nearly seventy years later in a single match played in Cardiff in May 2005.
-From a total of seven games, there was one draw and the rest was won by the Lions.
+Argentina would achieve its first victory against the Lions in Dublin in June 2025.
+From a total of eight games, there was one win for Argentina, one draw and the rest were won by the Lions.

 Summary

 Note: Summary below reflects test results by both teams.

 Overall

 Records

 Note: Date shown in brackets indicates when the record was last set.